 DNA can be modified by methylation of cytosine bases, particularly cytosines preceding guanines (CpG dinucleotides), by enzymes called DNA methyltransferases.
-This modification generally functions to repress gene expression and is important for the regulation of cellular differentiation and development.
-DNA methylation can also serve as a biomarker for many human diseases.
+This epigenetic modification generally functions to repress gene expression and is important for the regulation of cellular differentiation and development.
+DNA methylation can also serve as an epigenetic biomarker for many human diseases.

 Bisulfite conversion (i.e., bisulfite treatment) is widely considered to be the "gold standard" for analysis of DNA methylation.
-Bisulfite conversion induces deamination of unmethylated cytosine to produce uracil in DNA, while methylated cytosine is protected from this conversion, therefore allowing the use of direct sequencing to determine their locations at single-nucleotide resolution.
+Bisulfite conversion induces deamination of unmethylated cytosine to produce uracil in DNA, while 5-methylcytosine (5-mC) is protected from this conversion, therefore allowing the use of direct sequencing to determine their locations at single-nucleotide resolution.
 Bisulfite is considered the "gold standard" for downstream applications to assess DNA methylation status.
 The EZ DNA Methylation products by Zymo Research are the most cited and trusted products in the industry for investigating DNA methylation.
-In addition to the standard bisulfite conversion methodology, Zymo Research has also pioneered bisulfite-independent technologies to investigate DNA methylation.
+In addition to the standard bisulfite conversion methodology, Zymo Research has also pioneered bisulfite-independent technologies to investigate 5-methylcytosine.
 Specifically, we have developed streamlined, methylation-specific enzymatic approaches that substantially reduce processing time to provide locus-specific resolution of methylation status in a single step.
-Zymo also offers many other products to facilitate DNA methylation experiments, such as methylated DNA standards, DNA methyltransferase enzymes, antibodies, and products and services for genome-wide DNA methylation analyses.
+Zymo Research also offers many other products to facilitate DNA methylation experiments, such as methylated DNA standards, DNA methyltransferase enzymes, antibodies, and products and services for genome-wide DNA methylation analyses.